ThomasBarnette/ThomasBarnette/README.md

 # Oh, its me!
  - 🔭 Currently working on making a psuedo-esoteric language with no practical value whatsoever! 🔭
- - 🌱 Prospective computer science student 🌱
+ - Computer science student at Georgia Tech
 <!--

 Here are some ideas to get you started: